List of current NCAA Division I FCS football coaches

 The National Collegiate Athletic Association (NCAA) Division I Football Championship Subdivision (I FCS) includes 128 teams.
 Each team has one head coach.
-As of the upcoming 2025 season, Division I FCS is composed of 13 conferences: the Big Sky Conference, CAA Football, Ivy League, Mid-Eastern Athletic Conference (MEAC), Missouri Valley Football Conference (MVFC), Northeast Conference (NEC), OVC–Big South Football Association, Patriot League, Pioneer Football League, Southern Conference (Southern, or SoCon), Southland Conference, Southwestern Athletic Conference (SWAC), and United Athletic Conference (UAC).
+As of the upcoming 2026 season, Division I FCS is composed of 13 conferences: the Big Sky Conference, CAA Football, Ivy League, Mid-Eastern Athletic Conference (MEAC), Missouri Valley Football Conference (MVFC), Northeast Conference (officially named NEC), OVC–Big South Football Association, Patriot League, Pioneer Football League, Southern Conference (Southern, or SoCon), Southland Conference, Southwestern Athletic Conference (SWAC), and United Athletic Conference (UAC).

-The two newest conferences—officially considered by the NCAA to be alliances between all-sports conferences instead of conferences in their own right—are the OVC–Big South and UAC, both of which started play in 2023.
-The former combines most of the football membership of the Big South Conference and Ohio Valley Conference.
-The latter is a merger of the preexisting football leagues of the Atlantic Sun Conference and Western Athletic Conference, replacing a football alliance between the two conferences.
+The two newest conferences—both of which were officially considered by the NCAA to be alliances between all-sports conferences instead of conferences in their own right through the 2025 season—are the OVC–Big South and UAC, each of which started play in 2023.
+The former combined most of the football membership of the Big South Conference and Ohio Valley Conference.
+The latter was a merger of the preexisting football leagues of the Atlantic Sun Conference (ASUN) and Western Athletic Conference (WAC), replacing a football alliance between the two conferences.
 Due to an NCAA moratorium on the establishment of new single-sport conferences, that organization denied a request by the UAC to be considered as an official conference.
+However, the UAC became an official multi-sport conference in July 2026 via a rebranding of the WAC.
+The initial all-sports UAC membership includes two football-sponsoring legacy WAC members; all five legacy ASUN members that play scholarship FCS football; (Note: Two legacy ASUN members play football, but did not join the UAC.
+Stetson plays non-scholarship football in the Pioneer League.
+Bellarmine plays the weight-restricted and non-NCAA variant of sprint football.) and two non-football schools (one a legacy WAC member).

-In the 2025 season, all schools except Merrimack and Sacred Heart are members of one of these conferences.
+In the 2025 season, all schools except Merrimack and Sacred Heart were members of one of these conferences.
 Both Merrimack and Sacred Heart moved from the football-sponsoring Northeast Conference to the non-football-sponsoring Metro Atlantic Athletic Conference in 2024, leaving their football programs to compete as independents.
+Sacred Heart joined CAA Football for the 2026 season, while one other program is independent in the same season.
+Chicago State, a full NEC member, launched its FCS program in 2026, playing that season as an independent before joining NEC football in 2027.

-As of the start of the 2025 season, the longest-tenured coach in Division I FCS is expected to be Kevin Callahan of Monmouth, who has been head coach at Monmouth since being hired to start the program in 1992, coaching his first games in the fall of 1993.
-In all, 22 FCS programs will have new head coaches in 2025.
+As of the upcoming 2026 season, the longest-tenured coach in Division I FCS is expected to be Jerry Schmitt of Duquesne, who has been head coach at Duquesne since being hired in 2005.
+In all, 23 FCS programs have new head coaches in 2026.

-Records are updated through 1am, 11/16/2025.

-Conference affiliations are current for the upcoming 2025 season.
-One future FCS team has hired its head coach; that team is indicated with a light blue background.
+Conference affiliations are current for the upcoming 2026 season.
+Coaches records are updated through 3pm, Wednesday, September 16th, 2026.